Andereoo/TkinterWeb/docs/source/api/htmlframe.rst

 The :class:`~tkinterweb.HtmlFrame` widget is a Tkinter frame that provides additional functionality to the :class:`~tkinterweb.TkinterWeb` widget by adding automatic scrollbars, error handling, and many convenience methods into one embeddable and easy to use widget.

-The :class:`~tkinterweb.HtmlFrame` widget is also capable managing other Tkinter widgets, which enables combining Tkinter widgets and HTML elements.
+The :class:`~tkinterweb.HtmlFrame` widget is also capable managing other Tkinter widgets, making it easy to combine Tkinter widgets and HTML elements.

 .. autoclass:: tkinterweb.HtmlFrame